1. Purpose of this privacy notice

 2. Whose data do we hold?

-Our policy is based on EU data protection principles.
+Our policy is based on UK data protection principles.
 We may hold data about the following:

 - Visitors to our website